lmreineer/weather-forecast/README.md

 Demo:
 - https://weather-website-lmreineer.netlify.app/

-Note:
-- Fully works if ad blocker is disabled
+Note: It fully works if ad blocker is disabled